caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 If Caddy is not the first server being connected to by your clients (for example when a CDN is in front of Caddy), you may configure `trusted_proxies` with a list of IP ranges (CIDRs) from which incoming requests are trusted to have sent good values for these headers.

-It is recommended that you configure this via the [`servers > trusted_proxies` global option](/docs/caddyfile/options#trusted-proxies) so that this applies to all proxy handlers in your server, without repetition.
+It is strongly recommended that you configure this via the [`servers > trusted_proxies` global option](/docs/caddyfile/options#trusted-proxies) instead of in the proxy, so that this applies to all proxy handlers in your server, and this has the benefit of enabling client IP parsing.

 <aside class="tip">